From Russia with haste: Mass exodus of companies amid outrage over Ukraine invasion | DW | 02.03.2022

 Some legal, accounting and consulting firms are also reviewing Russian operations but have faced criticism for not withdrawing from the country.

-Several carmakers have also made moves on Russia.
-Ford is suspending its joint venture with van maker JV.
+Several carmakers have also taken actions in Russia.
+Ford is suspending its joint venture with van-maker JV.
 That announcement follows moves by General Motors and Germany's Daimler Truck to suspend operations in the country.
 GM has suspended vehicle exports to Russia, following Sweden's Volvo, which was the first international carmaker to suspend exports to the country.

 Several entertainment companies are also cutting activity in Russia.
-Hollywood studios Disney, Warner Bros., and Sony Pictures have suspended the release of upcoming movies which were due to come out this month.
+Hollywood studios Disney, Warner Bros., and Sony Pictures have suspended the release of upcoming movies which were due to come out in Russia this month.

 Meanwhile, Netflix says it will not comply with new Russian rules to carry 20 state-backed channels on its platform in the country.
 The new rules for Netflix in Russia were due to come into effect on March 1, when the online streaming platform was to come under the umbrella of Russian communications regulator Roskomnadzor, obliging it to carry state-backed broadcasts in the process.